SkidFace/pavlovscats/README.md

 ![IMG_0656](https://user-images.githubusercontent.com/74504657/120119276-b1862a80-c14b-11eb-99a5-aacffb0a0232.jpg)

-_
-For which of you, desiring to build a tower, does not first sit down and count the cost, whether he has enough to complete it?
+_For which of you, desiring to build a tower, does not first sit down and count the cost, whether he has enough to complete it?_

-_
+ Luke 14:28